Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 ![Login successful](./images/success-login.png)

 ### Implemment Ride Sharing Functionality & Database to store and return ride results
 + A user will request a ride and then a unicorn is sent to their location.
 Here we use Lamda that allows code to runs serverlessly following some trigger.
+In this case, the function to be trigger everytime a user requests a unicorn ride.
++ We also use dynamoDB, a Key-value ("NoSQL") database

 ![Login successful](./images/success-login.png)